(vay soe PRES in)

 Store intact vials between 2°C and 8°C (36°F and 46°F).
 Do not freeze.

-Vasostrict: May also remove intact vials from refrigeration and store at 20°C to 25°C (68°F to 77°F) for up to 12 months or manufacturer expiration date, whichever is earlier (indicate date of removal on the vial).
+Vasostrict: May also remove intact vials from refrigeration and store at 20°C to 25°C (68°F to 77°F) for up to 12 months or manufacturer expiration date, whichever is earlier (indicate date of removal on the vial or note the manufacturer expiration date, whichever is earlier).
+After initial entry into the 10 mL vial, opened vial must be refrigerated; discard 30 days after first puncture.
 Discard unused diluted solution (in D5W or NS) after 18 hours at room temperature or 24 hours under refrigeration.